-U.S. carriers negotiate operating agreements with foreign carriers that establish the terms for exchange of telephone traffic between countries This agreement normally includes a rate for termination of each other's traffic In traditional arrangements, U.S. carriers negotiate "accounting rates" with the foreign carrier One half of the accounting rate represents each carrier's obligation to the other for termination of traffic and is termed a "settlement rate."
-U.S. and foreign carriers charge each other to terminate the other's traffic, but carriers only pay on the imbalance (i.e., the carriers credit each other for traffic exchanged and pay on the difference).
+U.S. carriers negotiate operating agreements with foreign carriers to establish the terms for exchange of telephone traffic between countries.
+This agreement normally includes a rate for terminating each other’s traffic.
+In traditional arrangements, U.S. carriers negotiate “accounting rates” with the foreign carrier.
+A division of the accounting rate represents each carrier's obligation to the other for terminating traffic, termed a “settlement rate.”
+Essentially, U.S. and foreign carriers charge each other to terminate the other’s traffic, but carriers only pay on the imbalance (i.e., the carrier’s credit each other for traffic exchanged and pay on the difference).

-The increased competition that developed over the past several years on many U.S. international routes has been accompanied by lower settlement rates and calling prices to U.S. consumers Commission policy seeks to further promote competition and lower calling rates by encouraging market-based, commercial arrangements between U.S. and foreign carriers for the exchange of traffic.
-However, Commission policy also, for many years, has provided for competitive safeguards to protect U.S. consumers against anticompetitive behavior should it occur on a U.S. international route.
+Due to increased competition over the past several years, many U.S. consumers have seen lower settlement rates and calling prices on U.S. international routes.
+Commission policy seeks to further promote competition and lower calling rates by encouraging market-based, commercial arrangements between U.S. and foreign carriers for the exchange of traffic.
+Commission policy also has provided for competitive safeguards to protect U.S. consumers against anticompetitive behavior, should it occur on a U.S. international route.

 International Settlements Policy

-The Commission's International Settlements Policy (ISP), originally known as the Uniform Settlements Policy, dates back to the 1930's The Commission formally adopted the policy into its rules in the 1980's The ISP was initially developed to prevent anticompetitive behavior on U.S.-international routes at a time when, in most countries, telephone service was provided by only one company – a monopoly provider The Commission established the policy to create a unified bargaining position for U.S. carriers because foreign carriers with monopoly power could take advantage of the presence of multiple U.S. carriers by "whipsawing" or engaging in anticompetitive behavior "Whipsawing" generally involves the abuse of market power by a foreign carrier or a combination a carriers within a foreign market that is intended to play U.S. carriers against one another in order to gain unduly favorable terms and benefits in arrangements for exchange of traffic.
+The Commission’s International Settlements Policy (ISP), originally known as the Uniform Settlements Policy, dates back to the 1930s.
+The Commission formally adopted the policy into its rules in the 1980s.
+The ISP was initially developed to prevent anticompetitive behavior on U.S.-international routes at a time when, in most countries, telephone service was provided by a sole company – a monopoly provider.
+The Commission established the policy to create a unified bargaining position for U.S. carriers because foreign carriers with monopoly power could take advantage of the presence of multiple U.S. carriers by "whipsawing" or engaging in anticompetitive behavior.
+"Whipsawing" is generally defined as the abuse of market power by a foreign carrier or a combination a carriers within a foreign market that is intended to play U.S. carriers against one another in order to gain unduly favorable terms and benefits in arrangements for exchange of traffic.

-The ISP contains three elements designed to ensure a competitive playing field among providers:
+The ISP contained three elements designed to ensure a competitive playing field among providers: